himasz/booknotes/system-design/understanding-distributed-systems/part01/README.md

 TLS provides encryption, authentication and integrity for application-layer protocols (eg HTTP).

+Using Transport Layer Security (TLS) to secure communications over the network is a crucial step in ensuring data confidentiality, authenticity, and integrity.
+Here’s a more detailed overview of how TLS achieves this:

+### What is TLS?
+TLS (Transport Layer Security) is a cryptographic protocol designed to provide secure communication over a computer network.
+It ensures that data transmitted between parties cannot be intercepted or tampered with by unauthorized entities.

+### Core Functions of TLS

+#### 1. Encryption
+TLS encrypts the data transmitted between the client and server, making it unreadable to anyone who might intercept it.
+This ensures confidentiality, meaning that even if someone captures the transmitted data, they cannot understand it without the decryption keys.

+- **Symmetric Encryption**: After the initial handshake, TLS uses symmetric encryption for data transmission, where the same key is used for both encryption and decryption.
+- **Asymmetric Encryption**: During the handshake, asymmetric encryption (using public and private keys) is used to securely exchange the symmetric encryption key.

+#### 2. Authentication
+TLS uses digital certificates to authenticate the identity of the parties involved in the communication.
+This helps prevent man-in-the-middle attacks, where an attacker might impersonate one of the parties to intercept or alter the communication.

+- **Certificates**: TLS relies on X.509 certificates issued by trusted Certificate Authorities (CAs).
+These certificates verify the identity of the server (and optionally the client).
+- **Public Key Infrastructure (PKI)**: The infrastructure that supports the creation, distribution, and management of digital certificates.

+#### 3. Integrity
+TLS ensures that the data transmitted has not been altered in transit.
+It uses message authentication codes (MACs) to verify the integrity of the data.

+- **Hash Functions**: TLS uses cryptographic hash functions to create a unique fingerprint of the data.
+Any modification of the data in transit will result in a different fingerprint, indicating tampering.

+### How TLS Works

+#### 1. Handshake Protocol
+The TLS handshake is a multi-step process that establishes a secure connection between the client and server:

+- **Client Hello**: The client sends a message to the server proposing supported TLS versions, cipher suites, and other settings.
+- **Server Hello**: The server responds with its chosen protocol version, cipher suite, and a digital certificate.
+- **Key Exchange**: The client and server exchange keys using asymmetric encryption.
+The client verifies the server’s certificate and may send its own certificate if client authentication is required.
+- **Session Keys**: Both parties generate session keys for symmetric encryption from the exchanged key material.
+- **Finished Messages**: Both parties send a message encrypted with the session key indicating that the handshake is complete.

+#### 2. Record Protocol
+Once the handshake is complete, the TLS record protocol takes over.
+It ensures the confidentiality and integrity of the data being transmitted.

+- **Fragmentation**: Data to be transmitted is fragmented into manageable blocks.
+- **Compression (Optional)**: Fragments may be compressed.
+- **Encryption**: Each fragment is encrypted using the session keys.
+- **MAC**: A MAC is appended to each fragment to ensure integrity.

+### Use Cases for TLS

+- **HTTPS**: Secure web browsing.
+- **Secure Email**: SMTP, IMAP, and POP3 can use TLS to secure email communication.
+- **VPNs**: Secure communication over untrusted networks.
+- **Secure FTP**: FTPS for secure file transfers.

+### Summary
+TLS is essential for securing data transmitted over networks, providing encryption, authentication, and integrity.
+By securing the communication channel, TLS protects sensitive information from being intercepted or tampered with, ensuring safe and private interactions over the internet.

 ## Encryption
 Encryption guarantees that transmitted data can only be read by sender and receiver.
 To everyone else, the data is obfuscated.